ndronos/c-nomorph/HowStufWorks.md

 an *object* file (.o extension), and you will create a second file, called *header* file (.h extension) which contains the function prototypes corresponding to each function in the library.
+It's the header file you'll reference in your #include line in each main program that uses your library,

 (HowStuffWorks, 2017) pp. 8